-Yes, I said it.
-Risk.
 There are many forms of risk.
-The risk of a bad advisor, a bad investment, a bad market, a bad sequence of returns, the risk that rising prices outpace the growth in your account, the risk of targeting too little or too much return.
+The risk of a bad advisor, a bad investment, a bad market, a bad sequence of returns, the risk that rising prices outpace the growth in your account, and the risk of targeting too little or too much return.

-While often quoted it is often misused.
+While often quoted, it is often misused.
 For example, if you have investments such as bonds in your portfolio, it would be wise to compare your returns to a comparable percentage of bonds.
-You may use the MSCI Bond Index or Government Bond Index depending on the returns you want to track.
+You may use the MSCI Bond Index or Government Bond Index, depending on the returns you want to track.
 We’ll discuss that in a future blog.

-Investment returns, better recipes or better ingredients
+Investment returns, better recipes, or better ingredients

 Some investors choose to focus on fine-tuning the recipe.
 That is the approach I use.
 A friend of mine’s mom owned a restaurant.
-My parents said it was the best Italian food that they ever had.
+My parents said it was the best Italian food they ever had.
 One day they let me go into the kitchen.
 I was shocked to find out that they were not using the finest ingredients.
 Their focus was on great food at a reasonable price.
-Apparently, paying more for ingredients to use in Grandma’s recipe was not their ticket.
+Apparently, paying more for ingredients to use in Grandma’s recipe was not their ticket!

 In fact, what if you saw food as science?
 Getting the purest form of one ingredient to pair with the purest form of another ingredient scientifically works.
-Oil and vinegar, in the right proportions, stirred vigorously, blend together.
+Oil and vinegar, in the right proportions, stirred vigorously, and blended together.
 You might improve on that by adding a few ingredients.
 Scientifically vinegar is an acid.
 You could use another acid, like lemon or lime.
-You may try this substitution to alter the flavor or to save money.
+You may try this substitution to alter the flavor or save money.

-I think that starts with having a plan to reach your goal that stipulates the investment return that you need.
-As investments that carry risk have variability, you should seek the variability or the rollercoaster that best suits you.
-That may mean taking on more risk because you can’t save more or wait longer or taking less risk because you don’t want risk your principal when there is no need to do so.
+I think that starts with a plan to reach a goal that stipulates the investment returns that you need.
+As investments that carry risk have variability, you should seek the variability or rollercoaster that best suits you!
+That may mean taking on more risk because you can’t save more or wait any longer, or taking less risk because you don’t want to risk your principal when there is no need to do so.